Marguerite Grépon: Life

 She was born in Souillac.
 Her father worked in the colonial administration in Algeria and Indochina.

 Her mother, Marie-Louis Faurie, was the daughter of notary and general councilor of Lot.

 Marguerite Grépon was brought up with her grandparents in Moissac before joining her parents in Indochina.

 She returned to France at the age of 17 years.
 She lived in Marseille and then in Nice.
 She enrolled at the Beaux-Arts and began to publish for the local press.

 She published her first novel in 1928, La voyageuse nue.
 She settled in Paris where she frequented literary circles.

 In 1933, she wrote an article on feminism in La Femme de France magazine.

 She drew a contrasting picture of the role of women in society in which women's emancipation stalled in the 1930s.

 She published various articles on feminism as well as portraits of great figures of feminism at the time from Louise Weiss to Maria Verone.

 In 1936, she published in the magazine Esprit.
-After the liberation, she met Simone de Beauvoir and collaborated in Modern Times.
+After the liberation of France from Nazi occupation, she met Simone de Beauvoir and collaborated in Modern Times.

 In 1953, she founded a literary magazine Ariane: women's notebooks, as a space for women.
 From 1957, the magazine became Ariane: Les cahiers culturels.
 The journal awards a diary prize each year.
 Grépon published and made known the poets Minou Drouet, Renee Rivet, Anne-Marie de Backer, Jeanne Kieffer, Pierrette Micheloud, and Suzanne Arlet.

 Grépon died in Villeneuve-la-Garenne on 9 March 1982.